jasonkuhrt/template-typescript-lib/README.md

 #### [Renovate](https://github.com/renovatebot/renovate) configuration

 1. JSON Schema setup for optimal intellisense
-1. Group all non-major devDependency updates into single PR (wich "chore" conventional commit type)
+1. Group all non-major devDependency updates into single PR (which "chore" conventional commit type)
 1. Group all major devDependency updates into single PR (with "chore" conventional commit type)
 1. Group all non-major dependency updates into single PR (with "deps" conventional commit type)
 1. Each major dependency update in own PR (with "deps" conventional commit type)